-Drug Diversion Unit
+Drug Diversion Unit (DDU)

-the practitioner should contact the State Police, Drug Diversion Unit (DDU).
-Pharmacists can also provide similar information which will be verified before its inclusion in the system.
-DDU, through DAFS, will send a single page computer generated alert containing the critical information to all fax equipped pharmacies within the practitioner's county/city and surrounding jurisdictions.
+the practitioner should contact the State Police, Drug Diversion Unit (DDU) at one of the numbers below.
+Pharmacists can also provide information, which will be verified before inclusion in the system.
+DDU, through DAFS, will send a single-page alert with the information to all fax-equipped pharmacies within the practitioner's county/city and surrounding jurisdictions.

 To subscribe your pharmacy to DAFS, download the enrollment form.